 - Salt and freshly ground white pepper, to taste

 In a large soup pot over medium heat, warm the olive oil.
 Add the leeks and sauté, stirring constantly, until tender, about 5 minutes.
 Add the cauliflower and sauté for about 5 minutes.
 Add the stock, cream, bay leaf, and coriander, bring to a simmer and reduce the heat to medium-low.
 Simmer, stirring occasionally, until the cauliflower is very tender, about 45 minutes.
 Remove the bay leaf.

 Using a stick blender, puree the soup directly in the pot until it is very smooth and creamy.
 Alternatively, using a food processor, puree the soup in batches.
 Press the soup through a chinois or other fine-mesh sieve set over a clean saucepan or soup pot.
 Season with salt and white pepper.
 Keep the soup warm over low heat until ready to serve.

-Ladle the soup into warmed individual bowls, put hard boiled egg and garnish with a herbs.
+Ladle the soup into warmed individual bowls, put the hard-boiled egg and garnish with herbs.
 Serve immediately.